GRS PhD Degree Requirements

 Students are required to complete a minimum of 64 graduate credits, although specific degree programs may require more.
 These credits may be earned through graduate courses, seminars, or directed study or research with an individual faculty member.
 Specific requirements of courses, seminars, and research or directed study are determined by the student’s department or graduate program.
 Graduate credits are those earned from courses numbered 500 or higher.
 Students who have been awarded a Teaching Fellowship will be registered for a 2-credit teaching course.
 Credits for this course do not count toward degree requirements, but appear on the transcript as evidence of mentored training and evaluation in teaching.

 Normally, no more than 18 credits may be taken in any semester.
-Each student must usually register for at least 2 credits each semester until course requirements are completed.
+Each student must register for at least 2 credits or Continuing Student Status each semester until degree requirements are completed.
 The number of credits that may be transferred is explained in more detail in the Transfer of Credits section of this Bulletin.

-A student in a PhD degree program normally may not register for more than two graduate-level semester courses given by a school or college at Boston University other than the Graduate School of Arts & Sciences or the College of Arts & Sciences, unless the courses are listed in the GRS Bulletin.
+A student in a PhD degree program normally may not register for more than two graduate-level semester courses offered by another Boston University school or college other than the Graduate School of Arts & Sciences or the College of Arts & Sciences, unless the courses are listed in the GRS Bulletin or department/program websites.
 All courses must be approved by the student’s major advisor and department chair, program director, or director of graduate studies.

 Students must be registered for every semester or Summer Term during which a degree requirement is completed or University facilities are used unless on an official leave of absence.
 When finishing the degree, students must be registered in the semester in which the final degree requirements are completed, as well as in the preceding semester.